se-edu/se-book/testing/testingTypes/exploratoryVsScriptedTesting/when/outcomes.md

-* <span id="outcome-explain">:trophy: Can explain the choice between exploratory testing and scripted testing :three:</span>
+:trophy: Can explain the choice between exploratory testing and scripted testing :three: